-- 15.1 The School Department shall cooperate with BASAS in establishing a voluntary C.O.P.E. check-off system to the extent permitted by law. - 15.2 BASAS agrees to the attached side letter of agreement regarding classification of certain positions. - 15.3 The parties agree that the impact bargaining on the Unified Student Services Reorganization of 1999 is complete (copy attached). - 15.4 The parties agree to hold Boston School Committee and BASAS, American Arbitration Association Case.
-No. 11390-00528-01 (Gr.
-RBT) in abeyance pending funding of this agreement and further agree to have their authorized representatives execute the settlement agreement attached hereto.
+15.1 The School Department shall cooperate with BASAS in establishing a voluntary C.O.P.E. check-off system to the extent permitted by law.

+15.2 BASAS agrees to the attached side letter of agreement regarding classification of certain positions.

+15.3 The parties agree that the impact bargaining on the Unified Student Services Reorganization of 1999 is complete (copy attached).

+15.4 The parties have agreed to the attached language entitled "Program Directors" and "Superintendent's Schools."